UndeadMe/React-User-Panel/README.md

+- dont see the shit codes ! it's just experiment
 # User Panel Usgin React ✨🔥
 a few days ago I decided to do this project for myself as practice.This user panel created by react js and I used Formik and Yup for easier input validation 🙂🎈 and I just wanted to focus on  logic so I used react bootstrap to design the whole  pages.